 The following abnormal cases can be identified:

-a) Indication from the lower layer of transmission failure of PROSE_SLPK_RESPONSE message.
+a) Indication from the lower layer of transmission failure of PROSE_UE_SLPK_RESPONSE message.

-After receiving an indication from lower layer that the PROSE_SLPK_RESPONSE message has not been successfully acknowledged (e.g. TCP ACK is not received), the SLPKMF shall abort the procedure.
+After receiving an indication from lower layer that the PROSE_UE_SLPK_RESPONSE message has not been successfully acknowledged (e.g. TCP ACK is not received), the SLPKMF shall abort the procedure.